Skip to content

 Loading Meshes

-The tree below uses tree.glb, which has embedded UV textures.
-Each textured triangle is a DOM sprite whose background is a generated atlas page.
+The broken stone slab below uses stone.obj with a companion stone.mtl file that points at stone_low_Material_Diffuse.png.
+Each UV-mapped face is a DOM sprite whose background is a generated atlas page.

 Loading…